mattmcspirit/azurestack/README.md

 ### Deliver Azure services to your datacenter

-Azure Stack enabled you to transform on-premises datacenter resources into cloud services for maximum agility.
+Azure Stack enables you to transform on-premises datacenter resources into cloud services for maximum agility.
 Run Azure IaaS services—including Virtual Machines, Blob/Table storage, and Docker-integrated Linux containers—for applications like SQL Server or SharePoint.
 Empower developers to write cloud-first applications using on-premises deployments of Azure PaaS services such as App Service.
 Make your application counterparts productive by enabling the same self-service experience as Azure.

 You can learn more about Azure Stack on the dedicated [Azure Stack website](https://azure.microsoft.com/en-us/overview/azure-stack/) and see some cool videos on the [Azure Stack Channel on Channel 9](https://channel9.msdn.com/Blogs/azurestack)